 Faculty exhibit scholarship in theoretical and practical pursuits in their area of expertise; model excellence in teaching through the use of pedagogical best practices based on current research; seek feedback from colleagues and students; reflect upon the efficacy of their practice; generate and disseminate new knowledge within their disciplines; and collaborate within communities of practice in schools, the university, professional organizations, and the community.

-Teacher, media specialist, counselor, and leader candidates give their best scholarly efforts in coursework across the university; display intellectual curiosity and a desire to learn; apply models of best practices within their fields or disciplines to bring students from diverse P-12 settings to high levels of learning; seek feedback from peers, mentors, and students; reflect upon the efficacy of their practice; collaborate within communities of learning among their peers, with university faculty and cooperating teachers, and within professional organizations; and model scholarship for the students in their schools and classrooms, inspiring young people to learn through their example.
+Teacher, counselor, and leader candidates give their best scholarly efforts in coursework across the university; display intellectual curiosity and a desire to learn; apply models of best practices within their fields or disciplines to bring students from diverse P-12 settings to high levels of learning; seek feedback from peers, mentors, and students; reflect upon the efficacy of their practice; collaborate within communities of learning among their peers, with university faculty and cooperating teachers, and within professional organizations; and model scholarship for the students in their schools and classrooms, inspiring young people to learn through their example.

 Ultimately, the professional educator believes in the transforming role of education in human lives and strives to improve the learning of all P-16 students by achieving excellence in teaching, scholarship, and professionalism.